 There’s something undeniably romantic about tossing a message into the ocean and seeing to whom fate — abetted by the currents and wind — might deliver the marine missive.

 But aside from researchers studying oceanic circulation, there are many other motives that compel people to cork up their words and send them on seafaring adventures.
-From rescue pleas and sad farewells to random notes, people just want to send off into the world, messages in bottles are a curious antidote to the high-speed modes of communication we’ve come accustomed to.
+From rescue pleas and sad farewells to random notes, messages in bottles are a curious antidote to the high-speed modes of communication we’ve come accustomed to.
 The following are some of the more remarkable tales describing the journeys of messages delivered by the sea.